 A solution!
 A sustainable, socially-good, salvaged one.

 Like many cities today, Baltimore is faced with the challenge of abandoned homes—homes built during the 19th and 20th centuries, when waves of immigrants arrived, eager to find work and build community in a prosperous country.
-Today, over sixteen thousand of these homes are now vacant in Baltimore, often in distressed communities, only exacerbating the challenges already facing them.
+Today, over sixteen thousand of these homes are now vacant in Baltimore, often in distressed communities, only exacerbating the challenges already facing those neighborhoods.

 Brick + Board is a nonprofit committed to salvaging the bones of old homes by “harvesting, preserving, and preparing these materials for their next hundred years of life”, per their website — a much smarter, sustainable alternative to landfill.